feelobot/SS_POS_Tests/README.md

 SS_POS_Tests
 ============

-Point of Sales Tests for SuperSalon using Cucumber, Ruby, RSpec &amp; Selenium-Webdriver, and Jenkins.
+Point of Sales Tests for SuperSalon using Cucumber, Ruby &amp; Selenium-Webdriver, and Jenkins.